 To conclude, we can see our exam score data is very close to the normal distribution.
 Hooray!

 If we look closely, it’s skewed very, very slightly to the left, i.e. it has a longer tail on the left, more spread on the left.
-See how there is space between the red bars and the blue line on the left side, but the red bars overlap the blue curve on the left side.
+See how there is space between the red bars and the blue line on the left side, but the red bars overlap the blue curve on the right side.
 It’s subtle though.